tarantool/doc/doc/concepts/replication/repl_leader_elect.rst

 Leader election happens via votes.
 The node, which started the election, votes for itself and sends vote requests to other nodes.
-Upon receiving vote requests, a node votes for the first of them, and then cannot do anything in the same term but wait for a leader being elected.
+Upon receiving vote requests, a node votes for the first of them, and then cannot do anything in the same term but wait for a leader to be elected.

 The node that collected a quorum of votes defined by the :ref:`replication_synchro_quorum <repl_leader_elect_config>` parameter becomes the leader